coderefinery/train-the-trainer/content/instructor-tech-setup.rst

 .. exercise:: Evaluate screen captures

-   Evaluate screenshots within the "instructor tech setup, online" lesson.
+   Evaluate screenshots within the `instructor tech setup, online <https://coderefinery.github.io/manuals/instructor-tech-online/>`__ lesson.
 Use HackMD to make a list of good and bad things about each.